sixhobbits/technical-writing/retrospectives.md

 These retrospectives may be daily, weekly, monthly, or yearly, or some combination of this and look back at recent progress, comparing it to goals, and analysing what went right and what could have gone better.

-Here are some makers whose retrospectives I have enjoyed.
+Here are some makers whose retrospectives I have enjoyed (in alphabetical order).
 Please add your own via a pull request!

 * [Michael Lynch](https://mtlynch.io/retrospectives/) ([twitter](https://twitter.com/deliberatecoder))
 * [Jesse Szepieniec](https://jessems.com/my-january-2020-retrospective/) ([twitter](https://twitter.com/jessems))